-Hiring and Sustaining our Workforce
+Hiring & Sustaining our Workforce

-We are the largest employer in many of the areas where our facilities are located, and as such, we commit to support and grow the local communities through our hiring and outreach efforts.
-Our long-term tenure in many of the communities we serve has provided stable careers and career growth opportunities to workforces in many communities.
+We are the largest employer in many of the areas in which our facilities are located.
+As such, we are committed to supporting and growing the local communities through our hiring and outreach efforts.
+Our long-term tenure in many of the communities we serve has provided stable careers and career growth opportunities to workforces in these areas.
 We provide equal opportunity employment to all candidates and follow the United States Department of Labor Office of Federal Contract Compliance Programs equal employment opportunity guidelines for hiring.

-- In 2021, we invested \$8.9 million in talent attraction efforts to reach prospective candidates. - In 2021, we received over 51,000 job applications. - CoreCivic has also been named a GI Jobs Military Friendly employer for eleven consecutive years.
-For 2022, CoreCivic is recognized as a Bronze award level Military Friendly employer, as well as a top ten Military Friendly Diversity supplier.
+In 2022, we invested approximately \$30.9 million in talent attraction efforts to reach prospective candidates, and we received over 66,400 job applications, an increase of 30% over 2021.
+For the past twelve consecutive years, CoreCivic has been recognized as a GI Jobs Military Friendly employer.
+For 2023, CoreCivic has been notified that we will once again receive awards for Military Friendly Employer, Military Friendly Spouse, Military Friendly Brand, and Military Friendly Supplier Diversity Program.